j-dohnalek/Arduino_Energenie_Pimote/README.md

 ## Usage

-Socket 0 includes all sockets<br>
-Individual sockets can be addressed using integers between 1-4
+Socket 0 includes all sockets, individual sockets can be addressed using integers between 1-4.

 Turn socket on
 ```C